Knowledge, Justification, and Adequate Reasons: A Simple Logic of Reason-Based Belief

-Reasons, on the other hand, are fairly strong.
-First, they encompass all derivable statements by (RN).
-Second, they are closed under implication (and hence under (MP)) by (RK).
-Third, if adequate, then (A) says that they are \emph{veridical\/}: everything they support is true.
-Reasons therefore support many assertions (infinitely many, in fact, because each reason supports each of the infinitely many theorems of $\RBB$ by (RN)).
-This puts more requirements on reasons (i.e., they must do more things), which makes them stronger.
 Reasons are governed by what is essentially the normal multi-modal logic $\mathsf{KT}$ (with one modal operator ``$\,r\col$'' for each reason $r$), except that the $\mathsf{T}$ axiom $r\col\varphi\to\varphi$ (sometimes called ``veridicality'') is not guaranteed to hold unless, according to (A), we make the additional assumption that $r$ is adequate.
 This way of having a multi-modal logic like $\mathsf{KT}$ but with the ``modal operator'' $r$ itself a formula (whose truth implies veridicality) is, to our knowledge, new.\footnote{The usual way of writing our formula $r\col\varphi$ would be $\Box_r\varphi$.
-So $\RBB$ is just a multi-modal logic with an extra formula $r$ for each $r\in R$, a $\mathsf{K}$-modality ``$\,r\col$'' (our variant of $\Box_r$) for each $r\in R$ that respects the reflexivity scheme $\mathsf{T}$ if $r$ holds (as per (A)), and an $\mathsf{ED}$-modality $B$ that is linked to the other modalities via scheme (RB).
+So $\RBB$ may be viewed as a multi-modal logic with an extra formula $r$ for each $r\in R$, a $\mathsf{K}$-modality ``$\,r\col$'' (our variant of $\Box_r$) for each $r\in R$ that respects the reflexivity scheme $\mathsf{T}$ if $r$ holds (as per (A)) and interacts according to (AS) with an $\mathsf{ED}$-modality $B$ that is governed by (BRK) and (BA).
+Note that (AS) provides some interesting interaction between the various modal operators.
 According to our intended semantics (\S\ref{section:RBB-semantics}), we interpret modal operators using a possible worlds semantics (with a neighborhood function for $B$), and the intended interpretation of the formula $r$ is that the binary accessibility relation corresponding to the modal operator ``$\,r\col$'' is reflexive.
 Certain hybrid logics \cite{Bra11:SEP} can express reflexivity of modal operators: the formula ${\downarrow}x.\lnot\Box_r\lnot x$ says that the accessibility relation corresponding to $\Box_r$ is reflexive.
 However, hybrid logics generally include additional features permitting greater expressivity than we need.}